WHO IS BEHIND THE DUCK PROJECT

-I've done it.
 I don't think I have always been a good manager or leader; there are times where I know I have been a terrible one.
 Being able to reflect on that will help us understand how to manage, influence and support other bad managers.

 I've studied it.

-I've contributed knowledge to it.
+I've contributed knowledge.

 I have had papers published by peer review.
-You can find the one with empirical evidence for on the link between fairness and equality here - it's my favourite.
+You can find the one with empirical evidence for the link between fairness and equality here - it's my favourite.